The Patriot USA Story– By Jim DiNardo

 The Patriot USA Logo: “The Patriot” standing with his rifle symbolizes vigilance.
 The stars encircling symbolize our roots, our history, our country and our deep patriotism.

-Patriot USA Quote: We suggest this to anyone hiring a cleaning company,
+Patriot USA Quote: We suggest this to anyone hiring a staffing or cleaning company,

 “Be courteous to all, but intimate with few, and let those be well tried before you give them your confidence.” – George Washington